ijwfly/chatgpt-tg/README.md

 /gpt4vision - set model to gpt-4-vision-preview
 /usage_all - show usage for all users
 ```
 These commands will provide additional interaction control for the bot users.
+You can find most settings in settings menu, commands are just shortcuts for them.

 ⚠️ **Troubleshooting**